Holistic Patient Health Assessment Importance

 Introduction

 The health assessment of the patient is regarded as a primary step to be performed in nursing to identify the health problems or risk being faced by the patient as well as medical needs of them to deliver them satisfactory and high-quality care.
 It is also important to execute effective health assessment so that the nurses can understand the way care plan is to be framed for the patient to ensure good health outcome (Nelson et al. 2015).
+For those engaged in nursing research, seeking nursing dissertation help can be beneficial in understanding how to conduct these assessments thoroughly.
 In this essay, holistic assessment of patient J is to be done for identifying the specific health condition that is most intensely disrupting the normal living of the individual.

 Consent and Confidentiality